 The four Key Outcomes reflect the four ‘pillars’ of social, cultural, economic and environmental sustainability, which helps to build in sustainability principles across the organisation and facilitates the alignment of all Council operations with the priorities contained within CityPlan 2030.

 The Objectives and Strategies contained within CityPlan 2030 sets out the priorities for what needs to happen to achieve the Outcomes.
 The Strategies outline in broad terms, how this will be implemented.
 Indicators and Targets have been identified to ensure that progress towards achieving each of the Outcomes can be measured.

-A review of CityPlan 2030 is conducted on a regular basis to ensure that the priorities continue to reflect the community's aspirations.
-The next review of CityPlan 2030 is scheduled for 2016-2017.
+A review of CityPlan 2030 is conducted on a regular basis to ensure that the strategic priorities of the Plan continue to reflect the community's aspirations.
+The schedule of reviews is outlined in the figure below.
+The 2016-2017 review of CityPlan 2030 is currently being undertaken by the Council.